davestgermain/nostr_relay/docs/authentication.md

 ## Configuration

-To enable.
-Add this to your configuration file:
+To enable, add this to your configuration file:
 ```
 authentication:
   valid_urls: